Why Singapore Homes Trust Mitsubishi Electric

 Mitsubishi aircons are engineered for quiet operation, typically running at noise levels below 22 dB for indoor units.
 When you hear rattling, buzzing, or grinding sounds, it usually indicates a problem.
 Rattling from the indoor unit often points to a loose fan blower or foreign object in the unit.
 A buzzing outdoor compressor may indicate a failing compressor motor bearing.
 Grinding sounds can signal a worn fan motor bearing.
 We identify the noise source and replace the affected component.

-Billy Aircon’s technicians service Mitsubishi Electric aircons across Singapore every day.
+Billy Aircon’s team of 26 technicians services Mitsubishi Electric aircons across Singapore every day.
 This consistent hands-on experience means we can quickly identify issues that less experienced technicians might miss.
 We understand the nuances of Mitsubishi’s inverter control logic, the specific torque requirements for Mitsubishi flare connections, and the refrigerant charge specifications for each model series.

 We maintain an inventory of common Mitsubishi replacement parts, including fan motors, thermistors, PCB boards, capacitors, and drain pumps.
 This allows us to complete most repairs in a single visit without requiring a return trip for parts.
 For less common components, we can source parts from Mitsubishi Electric Singapore’s authorised parts network.

-Our service coverage extends across all areas of Singapore, from Jurong and Woodlands in the west to Tampines and Pasir Ris in the east, and everywhere in between.
-We service Mitsubishi aircons in HDB flats, condos, landed houses, offices, retail shops, and commercial buildings.
+Our service coverage extends across all areas of Singapore, from Jurong and Woodlands in the west to Tampines and Pasir Ris in the east, Bedok and Sengkang in the north-east, and everywhere in between.
+Whether your Mitsubishi unit is installed in an HDB flat, BTO, condo, landed house, shophouse, or commercial office, our team arrives with the right tools and parts for your specific model.

 Our standard Mitsubishi aircon servicing includes filter cleaning, evaporator coil cleaning, drain pan cleaning, condensate pipe flushing, and inspection of the outdoor unit.
 We check the airflow temperature differential, inspect electrical connections, and verify that the unit is operating at the correct refrigerant pressure.
 This service is recommended every 3 months for residential units in Singapore.